dantswain/thrash/README.md

 According to these results, Thrash is about 5x faster for serialization and about 18x faster for deserialization compared to the official Erlang library.

+## Thrift Version Compatibility

+Note that Thrift < 0.9.3 is not compatible with Erlang/OTP R18 and
+up.
+Therefore, for best results, you should upgrade to at least Thrift 0.9.3.

+Your mileage may vary - the main cause of incompatibility is the `dict` type, which the Thrift Erlang module uses for maps.
+Your code may be OK if you are not using any maps in your Thrift IDL.
+If you ARE using maps in your Thrift IDL and you are unable to upgrade Thrift, you _might_ be able to hack in support by modifying the generated Erlang typespecs to replace any instances of the `dict()` type with `dict:dict()`.

 ## Development & Contribution